-What are Lung Function Tests?
+Lung Function Tests

-Vital Capacity (VC) – Total volume of air that can be exhaled after inhaling as much as you can
+- Vital Capacity (VC) – the total volume of air you can exhale after inhaling to your lungs’ maximum capacity

-Forced Expiratory Flow (FEF) – The average rate of flow during the middle half of the FVC test
+- Forced Expiratory Flow (FEF) – the average rate of flow during the middle half of the FVC test

-Peak Expiratory Flow Rate (PEFR) – The fastest rate that you can force air out of your lungs
+- Peak Expiratory Flow Rate (PEFR) –the fastest rate that you can force air out of your lungs

 The normal values of the lung capacity test vary from individual to individual.
 The results of your tests will be compared with that of the people who share the same age, height, sex and race as you.